Painted Wolf Foundation

 Network Strategically:

-- Connect with PWF's existing partner organizations (African Wildlife Conservation Fund, Painted Dog Conservation, Tsavo Trust, Kenya Wildlife Trust)
+- Connect with PWF's existing partner organisations (African Wildlife Conservation Fund, Painted Dog Conservation, Tsavo Trust, Kenya Wildlife Trust)

 - Attend painted wolf conservation conferences and forums where PWF advisors and trustees may be present